shinseung428/simGAN_NYU_Hand/README.md

 To set up the environment(or to run UnityEyes dataset), please follow instructions in this [link](https://github.com/carpedm20/simulated-unsupervised-tensorflow)

 ###Notes
--NYU hand dataset is preprocessed(e.g. background removed) -Image size set to 128x128
+-NYU hand dataset is preprocessed(e.g. background removed)
+-Image size set to 128x128
--Buffer/Batch size was reduced due to memory issues -Local adversarial loss not implemented
+-Buffer/Batch size was reduced due to memory issues

-##Training Result
+-Local adversarial loss not implemented

+##Results

 Given these synthetic images,